Davidster/ikari/README.md

 - [x] Rename 'flat color' to 'unlit'
 - [x] Bump up to wgpu 0.13.1
 - [x] dynamically resizable buffers
+- [x] move camera controller from renderer module into game module
 - [ ] what happened to the helicopter in VC? black squares pop up when viewed from a certain distance